After a summer of use in a variety of camping spots, I can tell you that I don’t plan on camping without the Helinox Lite Cot again.

 Let’s talk specs.
-The bed surface is rip-stop polyester with sleeves on either side.
+The bed surface of the Big Agnes Helinox Lite Cot is rip-stop polyester with sleeves on either side.
 It’s slightly over six feet long and just about two feet wide.

 The side poles are shock-corded aluminum.
 The legs are also shock-corded with the attached feet sturdy plastic.
 The shock-cords keep all your pieces and parts together as they should be.
 At just 2 pounds 8 ounces the Helinox Cot Lite is the lightest cot currently on the market.
 And it folds up to a diminutive 21” x 5” x 5”.
 It is small and light.